 How Do Streamers Make Money on Twitch?

-Of course, there are also ways Streamers can make money that aren’t through Twitch, including third-party merch, putting up a Paypal donation link, bitcoin donations, and Amazon wish lists.
-Continue reading this guide to learn about those methods.
+Of course, there are also ways Streamers can make money that aren’t through Twitch, including third-party merch, putting up a Paypal donation link, cryptocurrency donations, and Amazon wish lists.
+Continue reading for more on those!

 How Does Twitch Pay Streamers?

 Twitch pays streamers revenue earned from subscribers, bit cheers, and ad revenue.
 Twitch offers payout options including direct deposit, wire, check, or PayPal.
 If you haven’t specified a payment method or have one disabled, money will be held until you select a new option.